Technical notes

 We strongly suggest you derive the

-trait instead of implementing it, as in the future more hooks may be added to this trait without considering it breaking changes
+Recordtrait instead of implementing it, as in the future more hooks may be added to this trait without considering it breaking changes

-const which, when deriving, takes the name of the structure.
+You need to specify the COLLECTION_NAME const which, when deriving, takes the name of the structure.

 You also need to implement directly the different hooks.